nigelwhite/52ca/readmeNW.txt

 6.3.19 transferred from lando to ddev as lando kept losing drush

 top backup
-echo3 18.4.19 end of early morning changes echo2 18.4.19 after cim, before any config changes echo 18.4.19 start of day.
-Before cim and pull.
+echo 8.5.19 before cim of new popup config echo3 18.4.19 end of early morning changes echo2 18.4.19 after cim, before any config changes

 30.1.19
 finding out what I can do to change classes in twig, for the seasons colours